erikcorry/understanding-lisp-1/README.md

 ## vag routine

-This is a routine for unpacking a tagged integer from a memory cell.
+Value get is a routine for unpacking a tagged integer from a memory cell.
 The numeric cell stores an 18 bit number in two consecutive words.
 The first word has a numeric tag of 3 (binary 11) in the top two bits and the low 16 bits of the numeric payload in the other 16 bits.